mosip/id-authentication/design/registration/registration-packetcreation.md

 -   Store the generated Hash in a file and append to the created Zip object.

--   Capture the Enrollment Officer/Supervisor Authentication finger image from the respective DTO object and append to the Zip object.
+-   Capture the Registration Officer/Supervisor Authentication finger image from the respective DTO object and append to the Zip object.

 -   Create the Packet Info JSON file, which contains the **Meta data**